SwiftyJourney/XCSnippets/README.md

 * Copy the files inside `Snippets` folder into `~/Library/Developer/Xcode/UserData/CodeSnippets`
   * If UserData and/or FontAndColorThemes don't exist, just create them.

+### Makefile

+You can download [CodeSnippets-for-Xcode](https://github.com/SwiftyJourney/CodeSnippets-for-Xcode) instead if you want to use the makefile approach

 ## Snippets

 * **File from Bundle** (*bunfile*): Get the path from a file in the bundle